Poncelet Parabola Pirouettes: Introduction

 \subsection{Article structure}

-In \cref{sec:cp-isog,sec:cp-isot} we describe circumparabola phenomena over both circle- and Steiner-inscribed Poncelet families.
-In \cref{sec:ip-circle-inscribed,sec:ip-steiner-inscribed} we turn our attention to inparabola phenomena, over similarly-inscribed triangle families.
+In \cref{sec:ip-circle-inscribed,sec:ip-steiner-inscribed} we describe inparabola phenomena over both circle- and Steiner-inscribed Poncelet families. \cref{sec:cp-isog,sec:cp-isot} focus on circumparabola phenomena, over similarly-inscribed triangle families.
 A summary appears in \cref{sec:summary} as well as a link to narrated videos of some experiments.
+See YouTube playlist \cite{playlist2021-parabolas}.
+In \cref{app:poncelet} the four circle-inscribed Poncelet families studied are reviewed.
+In \cref{app:conjug} the geometry of isogonal and isotomic conjugation is reviewed.
+In \cref{app:explicit} we derive explicit formulas for a triangle's circum- and inparabola.